JamesOBrien2/JamesOBrien2.github.io/_posts/2025-11-05-gaussian-errors.md

    - Wrong functional or basis-set
    - Missing key words

-3. If you are struggling to locate a TS it may be worthwile to check our [TS tutorial](../../tutorials/TS/README.md).

-4. Don't be afraid to ask for help from people who may be familiar with your systems or your procedure/methodology

-5. Lastly, sometimes what you're looking for just may not exist!
+3. Lastly, sometimes what you're looking for just may not exist!
 Oftentimes TS are non-existent, and this is worthwhile considering, and is a result in itself!

 # L1